julie-forman-kay-lab/LLPhyScore/README.md

 ## Usage
 Follow these steps to use the LLPhyScore (standalone package) on example fasta file to predict the LLPS propensity of FUS:

-Step 1: Navigate to the standalone package folder:
+**Step 1**: Navigate to the standalone package folder:
 ```
 cd standalone_package/LLPhyScore
 ```

-Step 2: Run LLPhyScore on the example fasta file.
+**Step 2**: Run LLPhyScore on the example fasta file.
 You should see output scores for example sequences.
 ```
 python3 LLPhyScore_standalone.py -i ./example.fasta
 ```

-Step 3: To run LLPhyScore on your other fasta files, replace `./example.fasta` with your fasta file's path in Step 4.
+**Step 3**: To run LLPhyScore on your other fasta files, replace `./example.fasta` with your fasta file's path in Step 4.
 You can only run one file at a time.
 - There are three models trained on three different negative datasets to use: (i) trained on human+PDB; (ii) trained on human proteome only; (iii) trained on PDB only.
 Default option is (i) human+PDB, but you can change which model to use by passing your wanted type to argument `-m`.
     ```
     # using (human+PDB) model.
 (Default option)